2016-2017 Catalog > Graduate Studies

 The following procedures apply to the comprehensive examination:

-Students who are unable to take a comprehensive examination on the scheduled date because of hardship may petition the adviser for a substitute date.
-If the adviser approves the petition, the student must contact the Graduate School to make arrangements for the administration of the examination and the substitute date.
+Students who are unable to take a comprehensive examination on the scheduled date because of hardship may petition the advisor for a substitute date.
+If the advisor approves the petition, the student must contact the Office of the Registrar and the program director to make arrangements for the administration of the examination and the substitute date.
 In all cases, if the student wishes to complete the examination within the same semester, the substitute date must occur on a weekday no more than 10 business days after the originally scheduled examination date.

-Once the total examination is evaluated, it is the responsibility of the adviser to notify the student and the Graduate School regarding the results of the comprehensive examination.
+Once the total examination is evaluated, it is the responsibility of the advisor to notify the student and the Office of the Registrar regarding the results of the comprehensive examination.
 This notification must be in writing.

 The process of examination evaluation and notification must be completed within 30 days following the administration of the examination.